SynnisterDomini/Phase-0-DBC/week-2/design-reflection.md

-![site map] [/imgs/site-map.png]
+![site map] (../imgs/site-map.png)

 What are the 6 Phases of Web Design?

-The 6 phases ow ebdesigne are Information Gathering, Planning, Design, Development, Testing and Delivery, and Maintainance.
+The 6 phases of webdesign are Information Gathering, Planning, Design, Development, Testing and Delivery, and Maintainance.

 What is your site's primary goal or purpose?
 What kind of content will your site feature?